Download a PDF of this Fact sheet: The use of health practitioner protected titles (211 KB,PDF)

 Individuals can face fines of $30,000 and employers (or a body corporate) $60,000 if found guilty of an offence by the court.

 If a registered health practitioner contravenes these provisions, their actions may also constitute behaviours for which health, conduct or performance actions may result.

-A national register for nursing and midwifery is published on the Australian Health Practitioner Regulation Agency (AHPRA) website.
+A national register for nurses and midwives is published on the Australian Health Practitioner Regulation Agency (AHPRA) website.

 AHPRA issues a certificate of registration to all registered health practitioners after they renew their registration each year.
 The certificate includes all the registration details reflecting the health practitioner’s registration status at the time the certificate was issued.
 However, a search of the national register of practitioners ensures the most up to date verification of a health practitioner’s registration status.

 You must wait for this application to be finalised and receive advice that you are registered before using any of the protected titles.